 Breaking Down Myths About Contactless Payments

-Can The NFC Signal Be Intercepted?
+Can NFC Signals Be Intercepted?

 As a touchless system, contactless payments rely on radio waves sent from a card or device to a NFC-enabled terminal.
 One could argue that this leaves room for someone with a scanner to steal the customer’s information during a transaction.
 Technically, it is possible.
 But in reality, it’s much less of a concern.